iterorganization/IMAS-ParaView/docs/source/ggd_reader.rst

 .. note:: By default, the data is lazy loaded.
 This means that the data will only be fetched from the backend as soon it is required by the plugin.
 This helps loading times, as we don't need to fetch the entire dataset before handling any data.
-If you plan on loading the entire dataset, it may be benificial to disable lazy loading.
+If you plan on loading the entire dataset, it may be beneficial to load all data up front.
 This can be done by enabling the `Preload Data` checkbox in the plugin settings.